sara-sabr/ITStrategy/_pages/en/strategy-alternate-model.md

 </style>

 ***This is a DRAFT strategy.***
-_Its authorititative source and latest version of this Strategy is on [ESDC's internal network](https://dialogue/grp/BU6810070/SitePages/strategyAlternateDeliveryModel.aspx)_
+_Its authoritative source and latest version of this Strategy is on [ESDC's internal network](https://dialogue/grp/BU6810070/SitePages/strategyAlternateDeliveryModel.aspx)_

 <!-- markdownlint-disable MD001 -->
 ##### Table of Content <!-- omit in toc -->